ashane9/driver_history/README.md

       - calculates the time difference between stop and start
       - calculates the miles per hour for the trip
       - checks if mph is <= 5 or >= 100

+I chose to go with objects in order to create a visual understanding of the code and to allow the single object to preform the necessary tasks that are related to that object.
+By having that object be responsible for these tasks, it prevents having to pass around a data structure.
+There is the added benefit of creating function names that describe exactly what action it is performing.
+For example, I can say `Trip.new('10:10','15:30','30.5').miles_per_hour` and be confident I am getting the mph for that particular trip.

 ## Usage
 To execute the script: